trevorcohn/comp90051-2017/README.md

 # comp90051-2017
-Statistical machine learning at the University of Melbourne
+Statistical Machine Learning subject materials at the University of Melbourne.
+All content Copyright 2017, The University of Melbourne.